| | |

 Suddenly going to watch a ‘knitting show’ seems a little more sinister, doesn’t it?

-Of course, the natural response to seeing a list like this while being both a little tipsy and a total travel newbie is to frown for a moment while the cogs in your brain begin putting the pieces together, look at your travel buddies with a mixture of both horror and intrigue, before turning to the dude with the list and saying hell yeah, sign me up!
+Of course, the natural response to seeing a list like this while being both a little tipsy and a total travel newbie is to frown for a moment while the cogs in your brain begin putting the pieces together, look at your travel buddies, before turning to the dude with the list and saying hell yeah, sign me up!

-This, my friends, is how I found myself paying to go and see a Ping Pong show in Bangkok, back in 2015.
+This, my friends, is how I found myself paying to go and see a Ping Pong show in Thailand.

-I was on holiday!
+I was backpacking!
 I wanted to experience everything!

-I was also contributing to the exploitation of disadvantaged women.
+I was also contributing to the exploitation of disadvantaged women (although of course, I didn’t see it that way at the time).

-The Ugly Truth About Thailand Ping Pong Shows
+The Ugly Truth About Ping Pong Shows, Thailand

 Sex Tourism in Thailand